KelvinCreighton/ColourSwapper/README.md

-# PDFColourSwapper
+# ColourSwapper

-This did not work and I'm switching to making a PNG colour swapper
+Currently the PDFColourSwapper does not work